 Optical Physics and Lasers

-The course presents basic concepts of optical physics, including absorption and amplification of light by atoms, coherent light-atom interaction, physics of lasers, non-linear optics and elements of quantum optics.
+The course presents basic concepts of optical physics, including amplification of light by atoms, coherent light-atom interaction, physics of lasers, non-linear optics and elements of quantum optics.
 Both semiclassical and quantum mechanical theory of an atom in an optical field are covered.
+Basics of generation and evolution of quantum atomic two-level systems – qubits – are discussed.
+The course can serve as a good introduction to Master level courses in optical quantum computing and technologies, as well as to other fields where lasers are relevant.

 BSc Programme in Physics